HullUni-bioinformatics/Haenfling_et_al_2016/README.md

 ##Data processing workflow

-Raw illumina data has been deposited with Genbank (BioSample accessions: SAMN04530423-SAMN04530510) - SRA accession numbers see [here](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/supplementary_data/Sample_accessions.tsv).
+Raw illumina data has been deposited with Genbank (BioProject: PRJNA313432; BioSample accessions: SAMN04530423-SAMN04530510; SRA accessions: SRR3359939-SRR3360124) - see sample specific accesions [here](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/supplementary_data/Sample_accessions.tsv).
 Before following the workflow below, you'll need to download the raw reads from SRA.
 To download the raw read data you can follow the steps in [this](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/raw_reads/How_to_download_from_SRA.ipynb) notebook.

 With the data in place you should be able to __fully rerun/reproduce our analyses__ by following the steps outlined in the Jupyter notebooks that we provide for the [12S](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/12S/12S.ipynb) and [CytB](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/CytB/CytB.ipynb) datasets.